 How many spatulas do you really need?
 Keep your favorite and let the rest go.

-👉 This pairs perfectly with the 15 Minute Decluttering Tasks That Make a Big Difference—kitchen clutter is fast to sort.
+This is a great complement to the 15 Minute Decluttering Tasks That Make a Big Difference – kitchen clutter is fast to sort.

-It’s sweet to hold onto them, but boxes of generic cards take up space.
+While it's nice to keep them, generic cards in boxes are too bulky.
 Keep only the ones with meaningful handwritten notes.

 11. Dead or Dying Houseplants